borodust/decent-game/brainstorming/decent-game-screens.md

+# My MD format seems to be off with tables for me, so use RTF document in same folder instead.

 ** **** Breakdown of game screens / key scenes.
 To be Discussed.** _See table below for information on (game-elements)_

 Key Mandatory Screens: